tomlutzenberger/invertThemeBookmarklet/README.md

 ## Contribution

-If you find a case where the script could be improved or a bug needs to be fixed, just file an issue and I look into it.
+If you find a case where the script could be improved or a bug needs to be fixed, just file an issue and I'll take a look into it.

 ## License